InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 and no backwards compatibility is better than no patch at all."

 Does that imply that InnerSource projects place no value on face to face communication?
-Not quite: There is value in meeting participants face to face.
+Not quite: there is value in meeting participants face to face.
-Remember that all written communication lacks a lot of bandwidth compared with meeting in person: There's no gestures, no mimics, not even the tone of voice that otherwise help with understanding.
+Remember that all written communication lacks a lot of bandwidth compared with meeting in person: there are no gestures, no mimics, not even the tone of voice that otherwise help with understanding.
 In particular for inter-personal challenges, resolving conflict and misunderstandings meeting in person has strong value.
 However for InnerSource projects the goal should be that